wxWidgets/wxWidgets/docs/readme.txt

 wxWidgets 2.9.x
 ---------------------------------------------------------

-Welcome to wxWidgets, a sophisticated cross-platform C++ framework for writing advanced GUI applications using native controls where possible.
+Welcome to wxWidgets, a cross-platform C++ framework for writing advanced GUI applications using native controls where possible.

 In addition to common and advanced GUI facilities such as frames, scrolling windows, toolbars, tree controls, icons, device contexts, printing, splitter windows and so on, there are wrappers for common file operations, and facilities for writing TCP/IP applications, thread handling, and more.
-Where certain features are not available on a platform, such as MDI and tree controls on Unix, they are emulated.

-A detailed 2000-page reference manual is supplied in HTML, PDF and Windows Help form: see the docs hierarchy.
+Where certain features are not available on a platform, such as MDI under Unix and OS X, they are emulated.

-For a quick start, point your Web browser at docs/html/index.htm for a list of important documents and samples.
+A detailed reference manual including in-depth overviews for various topics is supplied in various formats and can be accessed online.

 Changes in this release
 -----------------------